Bogdana-Oliynyk/ecs-fargate/docs/deployment-guide.md

 - Delete relevant ECR repository
   - `npx cdk destroy` cannot delete the ECR stack when the repository contains images
 - Run `npx cdk destroy --all`
+- Delete any entries from AWS Systems Mananger (SSM) and/or Secrets Manager